Life has few culinary joys sweeter than a delectable, plump, juicy blueberry freshly picked off the bush.

 What to Look for in a Blueberry Picker

 How comfortable is the berry picker to hold and operate?
 Is there an ergonomic handle?
 Does it get too heavy to manage when full?

-Those are all questions to ask when comparing comfort of berry pickers.
+Those are all questions to ask when comparing the comfort of berry pickers.

 Take into account the material from which the berry picker is made.
 Metal may rust and plastic may warp or break.
 Make sure you store your pickers in a dry location to help them last longer.

 Different blueberry pickers will have different capacities.
-The capacity is probably the least important thing to consider, unless you just really want one with a large capacity.
+The capacity is probably the least important thing to consider unless you really want one with a large capacity.

 The picker’s basket is sort of like a cup you’d use for water.
-You can drink the same amount of water from a small cup that you can from a big cup, you’ll just need to empty it out more often.
+You can drink the same amount of water from a small cup as from a big cup.
+You’ll need to empty it more often.

 Which Blueberry Picker is Your Favorite?